A Piece of the Ice Age Trail

-This 414-acre parcel is some of the finest kettle moraine topography in Wisconsin.
-It’s a mix of forest, wetlands and farm fields with 2.8 miles of trails that wind through the second largest cluster of Kames in the state.
-Kames are steep hills — a leftover land form from the last Ice Age that resulted as the glaciers retreated.
-They are made of glacial till composed of gravel, sand and rock.
-Early settlers used these steep hillsides for timber and grazing, but luckily much of the pre-settlement plant composition still persists in the forest.
+The Polk Kames Kettle Hills Nature Preserve (Polk Kames) contains some of the finest kettle moraine topography in Wisconsin.
+The property has a total of 448 acres of mixed landscape, including forests, wetlands, and farm fields.
+Walking trails wind through the second largest cluster of kames in the state of Wisconsin.
+Kames are steep hills that were left over from the last Ice Age as the glaciers retreated.
+Early settlers used these steep hills for timber and grazing, but luckily much of the pre-settlement plant composition persists in the forest at Polk Kames.

-The Trail is part of the Ice Age Trail system and in the guidebooks is referred to as the Cedar Lakes Segment.
-It winds through a mixed forest made of old oaks, sugar maple, white birch and beech.
-During the winter, the north and east sides of the kames retain snow later in season.
-The spring months present a scattered display of woodland and prairie wildflowers, including trillium, wood anemone, mayapple, violets, jack-in-the-pulpit and many ferns.
-During the warmer days of the year, frog-laden ponds create an early morning and late evening chorus echoing between the kames.
-In the interior is 0.8-mile white-blazed Kame Loop trail, which curves around a prominent kame and allows hikers to see the west side of the kame; look for a large area of shooting star wildflowers on a hilltop north of the kame.
+The spring months present a scattered display of woodland and prairie wildflowers, including trillium, wood anemone, mayapple, violets, jack-in-the-pulpit and a variety of ferns.
+During the warmer days of the year, frog-laden ponds create an early morning and late evening echoing chorus.
+At Polk Kames, there is also 0.8-mile kame trail loop, which curves around a prominent kame.
+Look for a large area of shooting star wildflowers on the hilltop north of the kame.
 It’s a good place to explore, and the fall colors are spectacular.

-The Cedar Lakes Conservation Foundation purchased the 108 acre Zuern Family Homestead in 2008.
-Geoff Maclay, founder of the Cedar Lakes Conservation Foundation, began talking with the Zuern family about preservation in the 1980s.
+The Cedar Lakes Conservation Foundation (CLCF) purchased the 108-acre Zuern Family Homestead in 2008.
+Geoff Maclay, founder of CLCF, began talking with the Zuern family about preservation in the 1980s.
 Charitable contributions raised by the Foundation under a long-term project entitled “Kettle Hills Nature Preserve” made the organization’s eventual purchase of the Zuern Family Homestead possible.
-Partnerships forged with state and federal land conservation programs supported purchase of the Zuern Family Homestead.
-Contiguous with properties which were previously preserved, the combined 414 acres of mid-kettle moraine landscape will now remain natural woodlands, wetlands, and prairie.
+Contiguous with properties which were previously preserved, the combined 435 acres of mid-kettle moraine landscape will remain as natural woodlands, wetlands, and prairie.
+In 2023, the DNR added an additonal 13 acres to Polk Kames, bringing the total acerage to 448.